active-elastic-job/active-elastic-job/README.md

 * status code `500`: something went wrong.
 The job might have raised an error.
 * status code `403`: the request seems to originate from another host than `localhost` or the message which represents the job has not been verified successfully.
 Make sure that both environment, web and worker, use the same `SECRET_KEY_BASE`.
-* status code `404`: the gem is not included in the bundle, the `DISABLE_SQS_CONSUMER` is set to `true` in the worker environment or the worker environment uses an outdated platform which uses the AWS SQS daemon version 1.
+* status code `404` or `301`: the gem is not included in the bundle, or the `PROCESS_ACTIVE_ELASTIC_JOBS` is **not** set to `true` (see step 6) in the worker environment or the worker environment uses an outdated platform which uses the AWS SQS daemon version 1.
 Check the user agent again, if it lookes like this `aws-sqsd/1.*` then it uses the old version.
 This gem works only for daemons version 2 or newer.

 ## Bugs - Questions - Improvements